Knee Controlled Articular Rotations

 5. Fully internally rotate the knee and begin the process again.

 Purpose: The knee is often thought of as a hinge joint.
 This results in the motions of internal and external rotation of the knee being forgotten.
 This exercise is designed to train that motion.

 Instructions: Sit on a chair or bench that allows your feet to sit flat on the ground, with your knees bent to 90 degrees.
-Your heel should be directly below your knees.
+Your heels should be directly below your knees.
 Use a foam roller or a cushion to stabilize your knees.
 This will prevent you from using your hips to create the movement.
 Slowly sweep your foot outward while keeping your foot flat on the floor (resembling a windshield wiper motion).
 Ensure that your thigh does not move.
 Next, slowly turn the shin/foot inwards as far as you can.
 Most people struggle with internal rotation of the shin.
 When this occurs, it can place additional stresses along the medial meniscus.